Coherence and one-relator products of locally indicable groups: Introduction

 In particular, if $\Lambda$ is hyperbolic (or more generally if $\Lambda$ has no abelian subgroup of rank greater than $2$), then the zero function is a second Betti bound for $\Lambda$, so $\Lambda$ has the second Betti number property.

 We also consider the existence or otherwise of certain incoherent subgroups and prove that their non-existence is preserved under simple extensions.

 \begin{thmA} Let be a one-relator product of locally indicable groups.
-Let $K<G$ be a subgroup of $G$ isomorphic to one of the following: \begin{enumerate} \item a free abelian group of rank $r>2$; \item the wreath product $\Z~wr~\Z$; \item Thompson's group $F$; \item the direct product of two free groups of rank at least $2$; \item a right angled Artin group whose underlying graph is connected, with more than one vertex, and without cut points. \end{enumerate} Then there exists a unique $\lambda\in\Lambda$ and a unique right coset $G_\lambda g$ of $G_\lambda$ in $G$ such that $K<G_\lambda^g$. \end{thmA}
+Let $K<G$ be a subgroup of $G$ isomorphic to one of the following: \begin{enumerate} \item the wreath product $\Z~wr~\Z$; \item Thompson's group $F$; \item the direct product of two free groups of rank at least $2$. \end{enumerate} Then there exists a unique $\lambda\in\Lambda$ and a unique right coset $G_\lambda g$ of $G_\lambda$ in $G$ such that $K<G_\lambda^g$. \end{thmA}

-{\bf Remarks.} In the last part of Theorem \ref{noThompson}, all the conditions on the graph of the right angled Artin group are necessary.
-For a lone vertex, $K$ is just an infinite cyclic group, which could belong to several or none of the $G_\lambda^g$.
-For a connected graph with a cut vertex, $K$ is a free product of two right angled Artin groups $K_1,K_2$ with cyclic amalgamation, so can be expressed as a one-relator product of the locally indicable groups $K_1,K_2$.
-If the graph has a separating edge then $K$ can again be expressed as a one-relator product of two right angled Artin groups, where the relator is a commutator.
-Finally, if the graph is disconnected, then $K$ is a free product, and it is easy to construct counterexamples in this case.